sh2o/noaa-educators-network/book-club/behavior-change/readme.md

 #### How much time is this going to take?

 We’ll walk through a module per month starting in April.
 For each of the four modules, there is a volunteer who has summarized their section.
 You will be able to watch a presentation of their summary with examples from their own program.
+It will be pre-recorded so you will be able to watch at your convenience.
 We’ll also host a conference call once a month to discuss the module as a group.
 In total, it will take about 3 to 4 hours a month.

 #### Where can I get started?